John Kennedy (Australian musician): Solo and other projects

 In August 1988 John Kennedy flew to Germany and performed at the Berlin Independence Day celebrations.
-He returned to Australia where he released a solo album, One Day (February 1989), and an associated single, "Out of Town" (January).
+He returned to Australia where he recorded a solo album under the working title One Day (February 1989).
+The album sessions were abandoned but an associated single, "Out of Town" (January) was released.
 He undertook the Out of Town Farewell Tour of the nation before moving to the US, then United Kingdom before settling in Berlin.
 In 1990 Red Eye released a compilation album, Have Songs Will Travel, and in November he toured Australia to promote it.

 He returned to Germany, where he formed John Kennedy and the Honeymooners.
-The line-up included Christopher Blenkinsop on bass guitar and accordion, Michael "Moe" Jaksch on double bass and guitar, and Hans Rohe on guitar.
-An album recorded before he left Australia, Fiction Facing Facts, finally came out on Berlin-based label Twang!/PolyGram in May 1993.
+The line-up included Sven Kuester on drums, Christopher Blenkinsop on bass guitar and accordion, Michael "Moe" Jaksch on double bass and guitar, and Hans Rohe on guitar.
+The “One Day” album recorded before he left Australia, finally came out on Berlin-based label Twang!/PolyGram under the title Fiction Facing Facts in May 1993.
 In early 1994 Kennedy moved to Hong Kong, and then in early 1997 he moved to London.
+Before moving to London 1997 he recorded Kennedy Town, in Berlin using former Honeymooners to record.
 He moved back to Australia in late 1999.

-In 2000 he released Kennedy Town, for which he returned to Berlin and used former Honeymooners to record.
-In the following year he released a retrospective album, Inner West: Greatest Bits and Pieces, rescued from aging master tapes.
+In the following year he released a retrospective album, Inner West: Greatest Bits and Pieces, rescued from ageing master tapes.
 Back in Australia Kennedy formed John Kennedy and the Lone Gunmen.
 Then he formed John Kennedy's '68 Comeback Special in 2003, a band which included former members of Love Gone Wrong.